 Have you ever seen snow fall on an already warm car?
 It melts instantly.

-This is the essential idea behind snow melting systems—a heating element is embedded in your walkway or ramp and it melts the snow that falls on it.
+This is the essential idea behind snow melting systems—a heating element is embedded in your stair treads, walkway, or ramp and it melts the snow that falls on it and prevents ice accumulation.

-For most of us, we use stairs so often that we hardly even think about it—until winter hits.
+For most of us, we use stairs so often that we hardly even think about it—until winter brings icing conditions.

 When snow falls and ice begins to form, we begin to think about stairs a lot more.
 We worry about slipping and we stress about keeping them shoveled.

 That’s why installing a WarmlyYours snow melting system in a new set of stairs can make all the difference.
-The heating system will melt the snow and ice for you, saving you from danger, stress, and even harmful deicing chemicals.
+The ice protection system will melt the snow and ice for you, saving you from danger, stress, and even harmful ice melt chemicals.

 Perhaps the most important stage in installing a snow melting system is getting a good installation plan.